-An assessment of your needs is a simple process that helps us understand what social care and support you need on a day to day basis - contact the Adult Social Care Team for an assessment.
+An assessment of your needs is a simple process that helps us understand what social care and support you need on a day to day basis - contact our Adult Social Care Team to arrange this.

 What to expect during an assessment

 After gathering some details about you and your situation, our assessment will normally involve a conversation over the phone or in your home.

 - have someone you trust with you during the assessment